 It’s a lot cheaper (and effective) to make your ads as targeted as possible.

-Launch dynamic Black Friday ads on Facebook
+Launch dynamic ads on Facebook

+If you’re looking to shift some of your foot traffic to your online shop you might also want to reach a broader amount of people.
 Similar to geotargeted ads, it’s also much more effective to remarket people who have visited your online store.

+Think about it—they’ve already looked at products on your website, so why not send them a reminder to take action?
 If you’ve installed Facebook Pixel on your website, you can create Facebook ads that feature the very same products someone viewed.

+For example, let’s say you were shopping for a pair of Mejuri earrings and saw some Cabochon Studs you liked.
 You don’t buy them, but you did look at them.
-Next thing you know, you see this carousel ad on your Facebook newsfeed.
+Next thing you know, you see them in a carousel ad on your Facebook newsfeed.

-Next thing you know, you’re adding them to your shopping cart and going from someone who was “shopping around” to a paying customer.
+Your customer might then add the earrings to their cart and become a paying customer.
 Remarketing people that are visiting your online store is another trick for running Facebook ads that actually work.

 Start using Instagram Shopping